CompImg/LST-AI/README.md

 ensemble, the atlas, HD-BET's five folds and FastSurfer's three VINN checkpoints — are baked in at build time, so the container needs no network at run time.
-On aarch64 the build installs `greedy` from a prebuilt wheel, since no official arm64 wheel is published yet; point it at a different one with `--build-arg GREEDY_WHEEL=<url>`.
-On amd64 greedy comes from PyPI and that argument is ignored.
+On aarch64 the build installs `greedy` from a prebuilt wheel, since no official arm64 wheel is published yet, and checks it against [`docker/greedy-wheels.sha256`](docker/greedy-wheels.sha256) before installing — a wheel that does not hash as expected fails the build.
+Point it at a different one with `--build-arg GREEDY_WHEEL=<url>`, which skips that check since the digest would not be one of these.
+On amd64 greedy comes from PyPI, pinned to the same version, and that argument is ignored.

 #### Building behind a TLS-inspecting proxy